AY2526S1-CS2113-W14-4/tp/docs/team/bestbearrr.md

 * Designed the command to integrate seamlessly with the ArgumentParser, ensuring robust validation and structured parsing.
 * Added logic in AddCommand.execute() to instantiate a new Internship object and update the global static InternshipList.
 * Enhanced usability by integrating Ui.printAddInternship() for consistent success feedback after addition.
-* Implemented comprehensive validation for empty fields, negative pay, and exceeded character limits.
+* Implemented comprehensive validation for empty fields, negative and non-numeric pay, and exceeding character limits.

 #### FindCommand
 * Implemented FindCommand, which filters internships by matching user keywords against both company and role fields.
 * Designed case-insensitive substring matching for more intuitive search results.
 * Integrated with the ArgumentParser to handle and validate keyword input.
 * Ensured that filtered results are displayed using the Ui layer in a consistent and readable format.
-* Optimised command behavior to handle empty and invalid inputs gracefully using centralized exception handling.
+* Optimised command behavior to handle empty and invalid inputs gracefully using centralised exception handling.

 #### ArgumentParser
 * Designed and implemented parsing logic for both add and find commands.